 As the skin ages it thins and wrinkles.
-To some early observers this was due to a decline in subcutaneous fat, causing the skin to fall into folds.
+To some early observers this was the result of a decline in subcutaneous fat which caused the skin to fall into folds.
 Early beauty books suggested that fat or oil applied to the skin would penetrate down into the tissues and replace the fat that was lost.
 ‘Feeding’ the skin in this way would make it younger looking and less wrinkled.
-This attractive idea is the basis of a group of cosmetics known as ‘skin foods’; also known as ‘tissue builders’, ‘tissue tonics’, ‘flesh foods’, ‘tissue creams’ or ‘nourishing creams’.
+This attractive idea is the basis of a group of cosmetics known as ‘skin foods’; also known as ‘tissue builders’, ‘tissue tonics’, ‘flesh foods’, ‘tissue creams’ and ‘nourishing creams’.

 The object of a skin food is to prevent wrinkles which mar the smoothness and beauty of ever so nice a complexion.
 Mme.
 Qui Vive calls them “unnecessary evils—anyway until one gets to be a hundred or so.”
 They appear because the subcutaneous fat has been absorbed, and the skin falls into folds.
 When the skin food or olive oil is applied the fattening qualities are nourished and they in turn build up the underlying tissues.

 An addition to this theme was to use a skin food to improve the skin’s ‘tonicity’.
 This idea suggested that wrinkles in the skin were due, in part, to a ‘feebleness of the nervous system’.
 Directly feeding the nerves in the skin with a skin food would revitalise them, tone up the skin and reduce the appearance of wrinkles.
 This notion promised that skin foods could have a tonic effect without being an astringent.